 And it’s a “blood” moon because of the total lunar eclipse which makes the moon appear red or orange.
 During a total lunar eclipse, the sun, Earth and moon are aligned in space.
 Light gets refracted around the earth, and Earth’s atmosphere strips out the blue light leaving red, orange and gold to reflect on the moon.

-“How gold, orange, or red the Moon appears during a total lunar eclipse depends on how much dust, water, and other particles are in Earth's atmosphere, as well as factors such as temperature and humidity,” according to NASA.
+“How gold, orange, or red the Moon appears during a total lunar eclipse depends on how much dust, water, and other particles are in Earth's atmosphere, as well as factors such as temperature and humidity,”